DCsunset/pandoc-include/README.md

 Each include statement must be in its own paragraph.
 That is, in its own line and separated by blank lines.

-The path can be either absolute or relative to current file's directory.
+The path can be either absolute or relative to the **current** file's directory.
+(If the include statement is in an included file, then the path is relative to the included file itself.)
 If no extension was given, ".md" is assumed.

 For example,